-12. The EPC led the development of six draft outline business cases for identified priority themes for Nottingham and Nottinghamshire.
+14. The EPC led the development of six draft outline business cases for identified priority themes for Nottingham and Nottinghamshire.
 These business cases provided critical input to the March 2022 Government devolution template submission and provide an excellent starting point for future work across Nottingham and Nottinghamshire, and the wider region.
-The Government negotiation timetable (Figure 1) includes sessions that will touch on all of the six original Nottingham and Nottinghamshire priority themes, albeit worded slightly differently:
+The Government negotiation timetable (Figure 1) includes sessions that will touch on all six original Nottingham and Nottinghamshire priority themes, albeit worded slightly differently:

 Negotiation Session Priority Themes

 Standard devolution deals text All

 Transport Connectivity & Infrastructure

 Skills Education and Skills

 Housing and Planning Land and Housing

 Net Zero Environment

-Follow up on asks beyond the framework The March 2022 template submission also included a range of Innovative ideas are also being pursued for powers and funding not specified in the devolution framework, which would: • support young people • enhance social mobility • reduce homeless • improve digital connectivity • enhance the visitor economy, heritage and culture • community safety.
-Supporting and enabling young people through their journey to adulthood Connectivity and Infrastructure (Digital connectivity aspect) Long list Nottingham and Nottinghamshire themes: Community safety and cohesion Visitor economy, heritage and culture
+Follow up on asks beyond the framework The March 2022 template submission also included a range of innovative ideas for powers and funding not specified in the devolution framework, including: • support young people • enhance social mobility • reduce homeless • improve digital connectivity • enhance the visitor economy, heritage, and culture • community safety.
+Supporting and enabling young people through their journey to adulthood Connectivity and Infrastructure (Digital connectivity aspect) Long list Nottingham and Nottinghamshire themes: Community safety and cohesion Visitor economy, heritage, and culture